 Here we provide a few informal suggestions to help you fill in your AE template for submission.

-past Artifact Evaluations to help you avoid common issues and reduce reviewers burden.
+to help you avoid common pitfalls and reduce reviewers burden.

 Briefly and informally describe your artifact including minimal hardware and software requirements,